 After they rank all of this information, search engines use their websites to show us the results on search engine result pages.
 (SERP).

-Speaking of searching past the 3rd or 4th search result page on a search engines, 75% of customer never look past the first page of Google.
+Speaking of searching past the 3rd or 4th search result page on search engines, 75% of customers never look past the first page of Google.

 In a way, you can think of the first 3 pages of google like the high foot traffic areas in our mall map/illustration.
 That’s where most people will look first, look often, and look last.

-As a result, many companies do everything can can for a chance that webpages on their website will appear on either one of the first three pages of search engines’ search results pages.
+As a result, many companies do everything they can for a chance that webpages on their website will appear on either one of the first three pages of search engines’ search results pages.